mafrasil/laravel-sonar/README.md

 ### Access Control

 By default, the Sonar dashboard is only accessible in the local environment.

+You can enable it anytime by setting the SONAR_DASHBOARD_ENABLED environment variable to true.

 To allow specific users in other environments, configure the allowed emails in your `config/sonar.php`:

 ```php
 'allowed_emails' => [